-Block Number Name/General Description MSCI 6010-001 General Principles and Integrated Neurosciences: This block covers Year 2 Weeks 1-12 and begins with a two-week overview of population health, cytogenetics, and principles of pharmacology.
-This is followed by a comprehensive six-week segment on the central nervous system that integrates microscopic structure, neuroanatomy, and neurological systems with both normal function and clinical signs and symptoms.
-The block ends with a segment covering neuropharmacology, neuropathology, and the etiology (biological and psychosocial factors), signs, and symptoms of various neuropsychiatric disorders.
-MSCI 6020-001 Multisystem Disorders and Cancer: This 7-week block in Weeks 13- 19 begins with 2 weeks of review of organisms that cause infectious diseases with emphasis on the drugs used to treat these diseases and the pharmacology of these drugs; epidemiologic issues are also covered.
-A section on forensic pathology is followed by three weeks focusing on disorders/diseases affecting the "whole body" systems - musculoskeletal, hematopoietic, and lymphoreticular -in the context of pathophysiology, diagnosis, treatment, and pharmacology of the agents used to treat these diseases.
+Block Number Name/General Description MSCI 6010-001 General Principles and Integrated Neurosciences: This block covers Year 2 Weeks 1 through 12 and begins with a one-week overview of population health and principles of pharmacology.
+This is followed by a comprehensive seven-week segment on the central nervous system that integrates microscopic structure, neuroanatomy, and neurological systems with both normal function and clinical signs and symptoms.
+The final third of the block covers aspects of neuropharmacology, neuropathology, and the etiology (biological and psychosocial factors), signs, and symptoms of various neuropsychiatric disorders.
+MSCI 6020-001 Multisystem Disorders and Cancer: This seven-week block in Weeks 13 through 21 begins with a two-week review of organisms causing infectious diseases, with emphasis on the drugs used for treatment and the pharmacology of these drugs; epidemiologic issues are also covered.
+A section on forensic pathology is followed by three weeks that focus on disorders/diseases affecting "whole body" systems - namely, musculoskeletal, hematopoietic, and lymphoreticular -in the context of pathophysiology, diagnosis, treatment, and related drug pharmacology.
 The block concludes with a week on general principles of oncology and antineoplastic agents.
-MSCI 6030-001 System Disorders I: This block, Weeks 22-30, covers cardiovascular, pulmonary, renal, gastrointestinal, and hepatobiliary systems with complete integration of pathophysiologic processes, clinical diagnosis and therapy, and pharmacology of relevant therapeutic agents.
-MSCI 6040-001 System Disorders II and Life Span Issues: This block, which occupies Weeks 31-38, will cover the pathophysiology and clinical aspects of the major endocrine disorders and metabolic diseases.
+MSCI 6030-001 System Disorders I: This block, from Weeks 22 through 30, covers cardiovascular, pulmonary, renal, gastrointestinal, and hepatobiliary systems with integration of pathophysiologic processes, clinical diagnosis and therapy, and pharmacology of relevant therapeutic agents.
+MSCI 6040-001 System Disorders II and Life Span Issues: This block, which occupies Weeks 31 through 38, covers the pathophysiology and clinical aspects of the major endocrine disorders and metabolic diseases.
 It also addresses issues in women's health, most notably the pathology and physiology of the reproductive system.
-The block provides a brief introduction to clinical dermatology, ophthalmology, and the aging patient.
-MSCI 6080-001 Early Clinical Experience II: This block continues the longitudinal clinical experience begun in Year 1.
-Students are assigned to community physicians as mentors and attend their clinic one morning each month.
-They also attend special skill sessions in various clinical settings in the hospital and the community.
-They learn about the complex dimensions of clinical care, its varied settings, and the operations of the health care team.
-They master specific skills and learn the essentials of patient care from their patient assessments.
+The block includes one-week segments on clinical dermatology, ophthalmology, and the aging patient.
+MSCI 6080-001 Early Clinical Experience II: This block builds on the longitudinal clinical experience begun in Year 1 with more advanced history taking, physical examination, and oral presentation skills.
+Students are assigned to community physicians as individual mentors and attend their clinics one morning each month.
+They continue to explore ethical, cultural, psychological, and economic dimensions of clinical care through their patient assessments, workshops, lectures, personal reflections, and smallgroup activities.